jasoneri/awesome-nijigen-ai-exp/docs/index.md

 > [!Important]
 > Interest is the best motivation

-This is a repository for sharing AI experiences related to `nijigen/二次元`.
+This is a repository for sharing AI experiences alomost related to `nijigen/二次元`.
 Each shared experience is considered an `exp`.
 Let's level up together by sharing our experiences! 🎿